Smooth asymptotics for collapsing Calabi-Yau metrics: Selection of obstruction functions

 for all $t$ sufficiently large.
 Once this is proved then \eqref{mainclaim} follows by taking $r=\ov{\kappa}+1$

 and using \eqref{lutto} and \eqref{lucium} we obtain

 as desired.

 To prove \eqref{hook3} we first show the case $r=1$.
-For this, we use \eqref{hook1} and \eqref{lucium} to bound
+For this, we use \eqref{hook1} and \eqref{lutto} to bound

 and we may assume that $C\delta_t^{\alpha_0}\leq\frac{1}{2}$ so the term with $q=1$ in the sum on the RHS can be absorbed by the LHS, thus proving \eqref{hook3} with $r=1$.
-As for the induction step, for $r\geq 1$ we can use \eqref{hook2}, \eqref{lucium} and the induction hypothesis \eqref{hook3} to bound
+As for the induction step, for $r\geq 1$ we can use \eqref{hook2} with $r+1$ instead of $r$, together with \eqref{lutto} and the induction hypothesis \eqref{hook3} to bound